 Faulty Oxygen Sensor

-Despite many of today’s cars having numerous oxygen sensors, a malfunction in just one can be enough to confuse your vehicle’s system.
-If one of your car’s oxygen sensor gives out, the engine’s computer can’t create the correctly balanced air-fuel mixture.
-This could lead to a mixture that’s low on air and high on gas, a blend that’s hotter than intended and may cause a clog in your catalytic converter leading to further damage of your system and car.
+Even though many of today’s vehicles having numerous oxygen sensors, a malfunction in just one can be enough to confuse your vehicle’s system.
+If one of your car’s oxygen sensor gives out, the engine’s computer can’t create the correctly balanced air-fuel mixture to run efficiently.
+This could lead to a mixture that’s low on air and high on gas, a blend that’s hotter than intended, or it may cause a clog in your catalytic converter leading to further damage of your system and car.

 Rough road conditions are difficult for many vehicles to handle.
 If you regularly drive on rough roads, your exhaust system may not last as long as it normally would.
-The bumps, holes, and shaking that happen while you drive in these conditions can lead weak areas, like joints, to crack and leak poisonous fumes into the passenger cabin resulting in serious health and safety issues.
+The bumps, holes, and shaking that happens while you drive in these conditions can lead weak areas, like joints, to crack and leak poisonous fumes into the passenger cabin resulting in serious health and safety issues.
 If you notice any signs of a leak or crack in your system, turn to a professional mechanic for help.
 Also, it’s important to keep aware of smells when driving.
 If something does not smell right, seek a mechanics help.

 Hangers are the handy little parts that are meant to protect your exhaust system from banging around when you hit a bump.
 They help keep your exhaust secure on your car.
 Of course, they aren’t invincible.
 Once the hanger breaks and falls off, all the exhaust pipes become free to move around.
-Their movement may lead to dents, cracks and, in some cases, entire pieces of the exhaust system to break off.
+Their movement may lead to dents, cracks and, in some cases, it may cause entire pieces of the exhaust system to break off.
 Your exhaust system hangers should be routinely inspected to ensure none are broken or missing altogether.

-Strange vibrations coming from your steering wheel or gas pedal are pretty good signs that your exhaust system is in need of repair.
-If it’s bad enough, your whole car may be shaking.
+While driving, any strange vibrations coming from your steering wheel or gas pedal are pretty good signs that your exhaust system requires repair services.
+If the exhaust system is bad enough, your whole car may begin to shake as you drive.
 These vibrations pose a real threat to not only your car’s health, but the safety of you, passengers in your car, and the others on the road.
 At the first sign of vibrations caused by your exhaust system, take your car to your local auto shop.

 The first noticeable sign of an exhaust leak is usually an increase in engine noise.
-An exhaust leak is most likely in your system’s manifold or anywhere there are joints along the exhaust system.
+An exhaust leak is most likely in your system’s manifold or in any of the joints along the exhaust system.
 If the leak is in the manifold, not only will your engine’s volume increase, but toxic fumes could enter the passenger cabin.
-That is a serious issue that you need to get repaired immediately, and our local auto repair experts can help!
+That is a serious issue that you need to get repaired immediately.
+Fortunately, our local auto repair experts can help!